pablopilotti/bingo/README.md

-# Bingo Ticket Generator and Simulator
+# UK Bingo (90-Ball Bingo) Ticket Generator and Simulator

 This repository contains a set of Rust crates for generating and simulating bingo tickets.
 It includes three main components: a generator for creating bingo tickets, a simulator for running bingo games, and a ticket library for handling ticket operations.